 Follow Vanessa on Facebook

 Vienna, another historical city of Europe makes it a perfect spot to include in your day trips from Budapest itinerary.
 Located only 2:30h drive or 3:30h train ride, the capital of Austria is home to splendid architectural landmarks, historical sites, beautiful parks, and gorgeous castles to name a few.
-With so many things to do in Vienna, it should be noted, that one day is not enough to explore all of Vienna, so you need to be smart and pinpoint all the locations you want to visit.
+With so many things to do in Vienna, it should be noted, that one day is not enough to explore everything, so you need to be smart and pinpoint all the locations you want to visit.

 To make your travels here as budget-friendly as possible, you can buy a Vienna Pass or a Vienna City Card.
 Both of them offer various discounts to museums, sights, shops, and dining venues.
 Vienna Pass has more free entrance to the museums and sights, than the City Card.
 However, the latter has more discounts at different venues.
 The prices also differ; for a day trip, Vienna Pass costs 59 Euros, while Vienna City Card only 17 Euros.
 But, again, check out their pages to choose which one best suits your travel needs.